Should I Wear My Engagement Ring Down the Aisle? | Wedding Day Tips and Tricks

 Let’s polish off those final details.

-It’s the big day – Should I wear my engagement ring down the aisle?
-Many wedding traditions are transitioning out of the modern wedding world.
-Engaged couples are creating a day that is unique to them, including you.
+It’s almost the big day – you're likely pondering, "Should I wear my engagement ring down the aisle?"
 Below you'll find more information to help you make the engagement ring decision that is right for you!

 If you plan to solder your engagement and wedding band together, consider having this done two weeks prior to the wedding.
-It may feel odd rocking your left hand without that beautiful sparkle, but once you’ve said your vows you won’t want to give up that precious ring.
+It may feel odd rocking your left hand without the weight of that beautiful sparkle, but once you’ve said your vows you won’t want to give up that precious ring.
 It also gives you the opportunity to ensure is shines on your wedding day as it will be freshly cleaned for some extra sparkle.

-Updated April 7, 2020
+Updated December 3, 2020